How to Fast Track New Leader Success and Know When It's Time to Help

-In his recent article for the US Chamber of Commerce, Genesis Cofounder Michael Watkins talks about the importance of effectively integrating a new hire into a leadership team to avoid destabilising that team at potentially significant cost to the business.
-He outlines seven ways you can support new leadership team members to minimise and mitigate any disruptive impact they might have on existing team members in so doing, excerpted below:
+In his recent article for the US Chamber of Commerce, Genesis Cofounder Michael Watkins talks about the importance of effectively integrating a new hire into a leadership team to avoid destabilizing that team at potentially significant cost to the business.
+He outlines seven ways you can support new leadership team members to minimize and mitigate any disruptive impact they might have on existing team members in so doing, excerpted below:

 1. Understand their challenges